kelsa-pi/unodit/README.md

           - generate python code to connect with dialog and
           - create callback functions for all button onClick events
 2. Convert dialog and embed in ODF document
-3. Provide a simple dialog boxes for interaction with a user in python (pyuno)
+3. Provides a simple dialog boxes for interaction with a user in python (pyuno)

 Other features are:
 - all steps are logged to `log.log` file in project root